kevjin/are-you-detail-oriented/README.md

 ## Background

-One of the most important skills, especially for early stage companies, for founders, builders, product managers, qa testers - everyone basically, is to be detail-oriented in the work that they do.
+One of the most important skills, especially for early stage companies, for founders, builders, product managers, QA testers - everyone basically, is to be detail-oriented in the work that they do.

 This is a fun quick game, to see how detail-oriented are _you_.